Corienen/Corienen/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me - you don't.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Have taken polar plunge in a fjord.
+- ⚡ Fun fact: Have taken a polar plunge in a fjord.
 I am learning norsk.

 <!---
 Corienen/Corienen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.